 Poole has a stunning natural harbour, the world's second largest after Sydney, and is famed for its magnificent beaches.
 Its three miles of golden sands from Sandbanks to Canford Cliffs are some of the finest in Britain.
 They have held blue flags since 1989, and are pristine, leading to its nickname as the St. Tropez of the South coast.

 Poole is linked by the A31 to the M27, and from there to the M3 to London.
 The A350 runs north to Bristol, and the A35 to Dorchester and Exeter.
 Once in town, drivers are advised to head into the town centre and then follow signs for the port.

-Poole railway station is centrally situated and is about 20-25 minutes walk from the ferry terminal.
+Poole railway station is centrally situated and is about a 30-35 minute walk away from the ferry terminal.

 Passengers should contact their local coach station or National Express for schedules and information.

 There are short and long term parking facilities opposite the terminal.
 Caravans cannot be left in the car park but can be parked 'overnight' in the car lanes for a £5.00 fee.
+The vehicle is parked at your own risk and should not be left unattended.
 There is 24 hours access to toilet facilities.
 Please call 01202 440220 for details.

 |Up to 1 hour||FREE|

 |Ferry Routes||Book from Poole|